 The fascination of working together

-Heavy reliance on bioinformatics
+Heavily relying on bioinformatics

 Integral part of Utrecht Bioinformatics Center

-That being said, I have to admit that 5% to 10% of the employees in my group are purely working with data.
-These are the bioinformaticians in the group.
+Every researcher in my group needs to be able to do some programming and must understand informatics papers to some extent, but they are no hard core bioinformatician.
+They need to know much more because they also have to grow cells, do the analytical measurements using the mass spectrometers and also understand the mass spectrometers.
+Saying that, I must tell that 5 to 10% of the employees in my group are purely working with data.
+That are the bioinformaticians in the group.
 We also have some employees who write algorithms and a colleague who does all the data storage and all the software analyses of programs that we develop and write scripts for.
-We even have our own IT specialist in the group, because our work is so dependent on computers.
+We even have our own IT specialist in our group because our work is computer based.
 That is why proteomics research is an integral part of the Utrecht Bioinformatics Center.

 Too curious for one research question

-Reach out for the difficult things
+Reach out for the uneasy

-‘So I think you do not have to define your own goals to narrowly.
-Just go for the spontaneous opportunities that are out there, and then go for it with your whole heart and trust your gut feeling.
-For me, that attitude has worked out great.
-Most of the time, I am a very happy scientist who really enjoys his work.’
+So I think you do not have to define your own goals.
+Just go for the opportunities that are out there, and when you do go for it with your whole heart and trust your gut feeling.
+For me this worked out great.
+I am a very happy man.’